keanarichards/stats-masters/README.md

 Note: words that are italicized below represent code

 ## Setting up:

+First must run the add .here file to directory.
+Then, you must load the "here" package so the source files will run properly, see more on why the "here" package is a good idea [here](http://jenrichmond.rbind.io/post/how-to-use-the-here-package/), [here](https://github.com/jennybc/here_here), and [here](https://malco.io/2018/11/05/why-should-i-use-the-here-package-when-i-m-already-using-projects/)!
+After loading the package, run the following in the console before starting the project:
+*set_here()*, which will ensure that the gender practice project is the root directory for all associated code.
+To check that this worked, go to the folder that has the gender-practice.Rproj and make sure that there is a .here file in the same folder as the .Rproj file.

 There are two options for replicating the results and compiling the full paper after forking this project (note: for both of these options, this process will likely take several hours the first time the code is run - after which the most computationally intensive code chunks will be cached, so the code will take far less time after running thereafter):